anteramusic/psionics-ep/README.md

 6. a e t h è r
 7. h o l o g r a H A M
 8. tokamak

 ---

+## 🌀 Usage / Remix Policy

+This EP is released for **free** under an open-use model:

+- ✅ **Free to use for personal, educational, DJ sets, videos, or non-commercial projects**
+- ❌ **Do not use for commercial gain without written permission**
+- 🎛️ **Remixes are welcome** – feel free to fork, flip, or reinterpret
+- 🤝 **Send a pull request** if you make something cool — I’d love to feature it

+Let’s build a creative feedback loop together.

+---